marconetto/2024hpcsummitv1/batchazureportal/paralleljob/README2.md

    5. Keep rest of the properties as default
    6. Review + create

 ## Add containers to the Azure Storage
    1. Go to newly created storage account
    2. Add two containers named, "input" and "output" to the storage account
    3. Copy the files from [here](https://github.com/Azure-Samples/batch-python-ffmpeg-tutorial/tree/master/src/InputFiles) to the "input" container
          - Download the files locally first and upload them into the input container

 ## Link Azure storage and batch accounts

-1. Go to the batch accoutn
+1. Go to the batch account.
 2. Select Storage account from laeft side navigation pane and click on select a storage account.
 3. Select the storage account you created and click save.